$5,271.00 - $7,082.00 Monthly

 • Three professional references

-Application assessment will be ongoing, the hiring authority reserves the right to offer the position at any time during the recruitment process.
-It’s the applicant's advantage to apply as early as possible.
-This recruitment could be used to fill multiple permanent or non-permanent positions.
+Applications will be reviewed as they are received.
+The hiring authority reserves the right to offer the position at any time during the recruitment process.
+It is to the applicant's advantage to apply as early as possible.

 Duties